sgrieve/GEG6230/week_5/inkscape_practical/inkscape_practical.md

 By the end of this class you should be able to:

-1. Create maps in ArcMap in a format Inkscape can read
+1. Create maps in ArcGIS in a format Inkscape can read
 1. Set up Inkscape pages
 1. Load `svg` graphics from Python and ArcGIS into Inkscape
 1. Annotate and edit imported graphics